DevOlagboye/mydom/README.md

 Worked on a little practical on how to create new DOM Element with the createElement method and Inserted it in the DOM and it worked perfectly well.

 Will be progressing to Events

+Done with Events, and finished the DOM Final Project, a Great Experience indeed